From J*, a neighbor to Deb and me on Nextdoor

 (Note – I cleaned this up a bit and added some content.
-I was awkward using the Messages function on nextdoor.
+It was awkward using the Messages function on Nextdoor.
 I thought it was a good start for anyone wanting to know more about what happens in the living rooms of house churches.)
 Here goes…

 Denominations.
 We have Plymouth Brethren, Charismatic, Church of Christ, Catholic, and Baptist backgrounds (I may be off by a denomination or two), but we consider ourselves just Christians.
 We all agree on the basics of salvation and discipleship.
 We all seek to know and follow Jesus better, and we help each other in growing.
 We just don’t have doctrinal issues that turn into contentions.
 I think that is because we love and respect each other.

 Worship.
 How about I describe this past Sunday?
 There were ten adults ranging from 20’s to seventies and 4 children from one to ten years old.
 The children play, or participate as their parents choose.
 They do learn a lot while playing by just watching us together here and there.
 Gabe fathers his children as opportunities arise, teaching, or correcting, or encouraging and I rest in my own Father’s care.
 We meet in a home and that helps foster a familial and casual environment.
 We meet at Randy’s house in Fuquay Varina; thus, we call ourselves “the church that meets at Randy’s house.”